ajeckmans/TeslaMateOnK8s/README.md

 ---

 ## Prerequisites
 __You should have a kubernetes cluster set up.__ In Azure a single cheap node should suffice.
 I personally use a single node pool with kubernetes version 1.17.0 containing a single standard_b2s node.
 I'm fairly certain a standard_B1ms will work as well, though I'd recommend not to get any lower.
+Also some persistance storage is nice.

 I've opted to use RBAC in the cluster, which complicates some stuff.
 This guide will assume you've done this as well and you want a working kubernetes dashboard.
 So it will be laced with some stuff to make everything work with RBAC.